-The short version: if your workshops are multi-session programs with curriculum, recordings, and enrolled students, a course platform with Zoom integration (like Ruzuku) keeps everything in one place.
+The short version: if your workshops are multi-session programs with curriculum, recordings, and enrolled students, you want live sessions integrated with the course — not bolted on from outside.
+Ruzuku has both options built in: video meetings that run in the browser with no separate account, plus a Zoom integration when you need breakout rooms or larger groups.
 If you're running one-off marketing webinars, Crowdcast or Demio are purpose-built for that.
 If you need both marketing funnels and workshop delivery, Kajabi combines them at a higher price.

 Why Workshops Need Different Features

 A self-paced course needs a video host and a checkout page.
-A live workshop program needs scheduling, reminders, timezone handling, Zoom integration, recording management, and — for multi-session programs — a way to organize curriculum around the live events.
+A live workshop program needs scheduling, reminders, timezone handling, video meetings (built-in or integrated), recording management, and — for multi-session programs — a way to organize curriculum around the live events.
 Here's what matters:

-Zoom integration should be seamless.
-Students should join the live session from within the course, not by hunting through email for a Zoom link.
-On Ruzuku, you schedule a Zoom meeting within a lesson.
+Live sessions should live where the course lives.
+Students should join the session from within the course, not by hunting through email for a meeting link.
+On Ruzuku, you create a meeting from inside the course and pick the type — built-in video conference, built-in presentation mode, or Zoom.
 Students see the join button on their course page.
 The platform sends automatic reminder emails with the session time displayed in the student's local timezone.
 No separate calendar invites or link management required.

 Automatic reminders prevent no-shows.
 The biggest operational headache with live workshops is attendance.
 Students sign up, then forget the session time.
 Platforms that send automatic reminders (with correct timezone display) significantly reduce no-shows.
 On Ruzuku, students receive reminder emails before each scheduled session — with the time shown in their local timezone, not yours.